Mathematics: Computing

-The rise of technology in the 20th century opened the way to a new science: computing.
-This field is closely related to mathematics in several ways.
-Theoretical computer science is essentially mathematical in nature.
+Computing is closely related to mathematics in several ways.
+Theoretical computer science is considered to be mathematical in nature.
 Communication technologies apply branches of mathematics that may be very old (e.g., arithmetic), especially with respect to transmission security, in cryptography and coding theory.
-Discrete mathematics is useful in many areas of computer science, such as complexity theory, information theory, graph theory, and so on.
+Discrete mathematics is useful in many areas of computer science, such as complexity theory, information theory, and graph theory.

-In return, computing has also become essential for obtaining new results.
-This is a group of techniques known as experimental mathematics, which is the use of experimentation to discover mathematical insights.
-The most well-known example is the four-color theorem, which was proven in 1976 with the help of a computer.
-This revolutionized traditional mathematics, where the rule was that the mathematician should verify each part of the proof.
 In 1998, the Kepler conjecture on sphere packing seemed to also be partially proven by computer.
-An international team had since worked on writing a formal proof; it was finished (and verified) in 2015.

-Once written formally, a proof can be verified using a program called a proof assistant.
-These programs are useful in situations where one is uncertain about a proof's correctness.

-A major open problem in theoretical computer science is P versus NP.
-It is one of the seven Millennium Prize Problems.

 Biology and chemistry

-Biology uses probability extensively - for example, in ecology or neurobiology.
-Most of the discussion of probability in biology, however, centers on the concept of evolutionary fitness.
+Biology uses probability extensively in fields such as ecology or neurobiology.
+Most discussion of probability centers on the concept of evolutionary fitness.
 Ecology heavily uses modeling to simulate population dynamics, study ecosystems such as the predator-prey model, measure pollution diffusion, or to assess climate change.
 The dynamics of a population can be modeled by coupled differential equations, such as the Lotka–Volterra equations.
-However, there is the problem of model validation.
-This is particularly acute when the results of modeling influence political decisions; the existence of contradictory models could allow nations to choose the most favorable model.

-Genotype evolution can be modeled with the Hardy-Weinberg principle.